The Science of "Whiskey Dick" & How to Avoid It

 What to Do if You Get Whiskey Dick

-The best way to deal with whiskey dick is to be upfront and let your partner know that although you'd love to have sex, that third dirty martini has done you dirty.
+The best way to deal with alcohol-induced ED is to be upfront and let your partner know that although you'd love to have sex, that third dirty martini has done you dirty.

-Since whiskey dick is temporary, you may find it easier to get and stay hard when you wake up the next morning.
-Just make sure to have a glass of water before you sleep to prevent a hangover from interfering with tomorrow morning’s sex plans.
+Since it’s temporary, you may find it easier to get and stay hard when you wake up the next morning.
+Just make sure to have a glass of water before bed to help prevent a hangover from interfering with tomorrow morning’s sex plans.

-Alternatively, have fun with your partner without having penetrative sex.
-Remember, fellas — it's not always about you.
+Alternatively, you can have fun with your partner without having penetrative sex.
 There are plenty of ways to have intimate fun with your partner that don't involve your penis.

-If you want to gauge what "excessive" looks like, the Centers for Disease Control’s (CDC) recommends up to two drinks per day for men or one drink per day for women.
+If you want to gauge what "excessive" looks like, the Centers for Disease Control and Prevention (CDC) recommends up to two drinks per day for men or one drink per day for women.

 So with your alcohol intake in mind, here are some tips and techniques to help you drink responsibly and with intention: